allan9595/Php_Todo_Api_Starter/README.md

 **Todo Api**

-The listings_test demonstrates my ability to use Slim 3 to create API endpoints for the application.
+The Todo Api demonstrates my ability to use Slim 3 to create API endpoints for the application.

 Note: